Roy Shivers: Saskatchewan Roughriders

 Shivers became General Manager of the Saskatchewan Roughriders on December 24, 1999, with his first two years at the Riders' helm being a struggle on the field.
-This was to be expected as Shivers inherited a 3-15 team bereft of talent.
+This was to be expected as Shivers inherited a 3–15 team bereft of talent.
 The Riders also had 3 million dollars of debt (equal to the amount of credit the team had available to it) and was financially in dire straits.
 It was obvious that Shivers had to overhaul the team.
 Not surprisingly, there was 80% turnover in the team's 1999 starting roster.
 The only free agent signing with significant CFL experience was Calgary Stampeders backup quarterback Henry Burris.
 However, the inexperienced defence was the team's downfall as it ranked near the bottom of the league in most defensive statistical categories.
-The Riders posted a 5 wins, 12 losses and 1 tie record and missed the playoffs in their initial rebuilding year.
-Shivers had publicly proclaimed it would take 3 years to restore the Saskatchewan Roughriders to being an elite CFL team, so fans remained patient.
+The Riders posted a 5–12–1 record and missed the playoffs in their initial rebuilding year.
+Shivers had publicly proclaimed it would take three years to restore the Saskatchewan Roughriders to being an elite CFL team, so fans remained patient.

 In year 2 of the rebuilding plan, 2001, the team got off to a rough start.
 Quarterback Henry Burris left the Riders and signed with the NFL's Green Bay Packers, leaving the Riders without a viable quarterback.
 Although team defence was markedly improved, the offense struggled.
 The result was another poor record (6 wins 12 losses) and another year out of the playoffs.

 In 2002, Shivers made an important trade as the Roughriders' acquired Edmonton Eskimos starting quarterback Nealon Greene.
 While not a dominant quarterback by any means, Nealon's ability to manage the game and limit mistakes was the finishing spark that helped the Roughriders qualify for the playoffs for the first time since 1997.

-Since 2002, the team has eliminated its 3 million dollar debt, aided mostly by hosting the Grey Cup Championship Game, and by the provincial government forgiving over $1 million of debt.
+Since 2002, the team has eliminated its $3 million debt, aided mostly by hosting the Grey Cup Championship Game, and by the provincial government forgiving over $1 million of debt.
 Nevertheless, rising attendance also played a significant part as Shivers had restored respectability to the Riders which excited the fans to come out in greater numbers.
 The Riders had also made the playoffs in four straight years, including two Western Division Finals in a row (2003–2004).
 However, in the later years of the franchise under Shivers' helm as GM, the team seemed to hit a wall or ceiling of progress, and their record stagnated instead of improving.